Jim Davis (cartoonist)

 James Robert Davis (born July 28, 1945) is an American cartoonist, screenwriter, and producer.
-He is best known as the creator of the comic strips Garfield and U.S. Acres.
+He is the creator of the comic strips Garfield and U.S. Acres.
 Published since 1978, Garfield is one of the world's most widely syndicated comic strips.
-Davis's other comics work includes Tumbleweeds, Gnorm Gnat, and Mr. Potato Head.
+Davis's other comics work includes T.K.
+Ryan's Tumbleweeds, Gnorm Gnat, and Mr. Potato Head.

 Davis wrote or co-wrote all of the Garfield TV specials for CBS, originally broadcast between 1982 and 1991.
-He also produced Garfield and Friends, a series which also aired on CBS from 1988 to 1994.
-Davis was the writer and executive producer for a series of CGI direct-to-video feature films about Garfield, as well as an executive producer for the CGI animated TV series The Garfield Show and Garfield Originals.
+He also worked on Garfield and Friends as an executive producer.
+Davis was the writer and executive producer for a series of CGI direct-to-video feature films about Garfield, as well as an executive producer for the The Garfield Show and Garfield Originals.